theophile-bb/Reviews-sentiment/README.md

 • *Sentiment Analysis webapp.ipynb*: Divided into 3 tools :

 1. Message sentiment retriever (Input : word / sentence.
 Output : sentiment and confidence score of the message.)
+Gives the sentiment and confidence score of a message.

-2. File converter (Input : csv file with reviews.
-Output : JSON file with reviews)
+2. File converter (Input : csv file with reviews, desired sample size.
+Output : JSON file with reviews) Convert a csv file into a json sample.

 3. Wordcloud generator (Input : JSON file with reviews, desired sentiment.
 Output : wordcloud for the associated reviews and sentiment)
+Generates wordcloud representations based on the selected sentiment.

 ## Dataset
 This study was led on 33700 hotel reviews.
 Each entry is a different review that I wanted to analyze using a Transformer.